 In this course, students will explore basic social transactions such as greetings, introductions, asking and answering simple questions, learning to confidently request and provide basic information (address, phone number, personal background, likes and dislikes, etc.), and building skills in conversational English.
-Students will learn to listen and take notes on instruction, learn pronunciation of basic vocabulary words, describe people, places and things within the American environment, and understand the basics of verbal conversations.
+Students will learn to listen and vocabulary words, describe people, places and things within the American environment, and understand the basics of verbal conversations.
 By the end of the course, students will understand stress patterns of words and sentences, separation of linguistic sounds, identification of words and inflection, and will perfect conversations both in person and over the telephone.